cspwcspw/DIY_Constant_Load_Controller/README.md

 source.
 So if I want to test a 12V battery at 2 Amps I need to turn the MOSFET only partially on, and leave it conducting continuously, so that its RDS is about 6 ohms.
-That creates 24 Watts of heat - a small soldering iron's worth - needing
+That creates 24 watts of heat - a small soldering iron's worth - which needs
 to be dissipated.

 Unfortunately, the IFR3205 is not a "logic level MOSFET".
 (Neither was the IRFZ44N that GreatScott used.)
-This means that the controlling gate requires control voltages outside "logic levels" - i.e. to start any current flow in the MOSFET (the so-called Gate Threshold Voltage) I need between 2V to 4V on the IFR3205 data sheet, and to fully turn on the device needs about 10V on the gate.
-(I'm never going close to fully turning on the MOSFET, so I get away with about 7V maximum.)
+This means that the controlling gate requires control voltages outside "logic levels" provided by the Arduino.
+For example, to start any
+current flow in the MOSFET (the so-called Gate Threshold Voltage) I need between 2V to 4V on the IFR3205 data sheet, and to fully turn on the device needs about 8V on the gate.
+(I'm never going close to fully turning on the MOSFET, so I get away with a bit less than 8V.)

 So how are we going to get the Arduino to generate and control a variable analog voltage in the range of about 2V-8V to drive the